-- Broxtowe Matters residents' newsletter continued to be sent out and Email Me bulletins on various categories of interest to residents.
-Regular press releases, and publicity on Twitter and Facebook kept residents abreast of the Council's activities and matters of local relevance.
-The distribution of the publication was amended to maximise on the growth of the digital channels with increased engaging with hard to reach groups who are not on-line. - There are quarterly GMT/employee question time events to ensure employees have the opportunity to ask questions of senior managers. - In the delivery of Capital Works there is a planned maintenance programme that is shared with other areas of the Council for review and feedback.
-Proposals are put forward for spend and delivery of services to internal stakeholders through GMT and Cabinet while providing opportunities for residents to feedback on completed works allowing for improvements in service delivery.
+- Broxtowe Matters residents' newsletter continued to be published and Email Me bulletins on various categories of interest to residents.
+The distribution of the publication of the newsletter was amended to maximise on the growth of the digital channels with increased engagement with hard-to-reach groups who are not on-line. - Regular press releases, and publicity on twitter and Facebook kept residents abreast of the Council's activities and matters of local relevance.
+The distribution of the publication was amended to maximise on the growth of the digital channels with increased engagement with hard-to-reach groups who are not on-line. - In the delivery of Capital Works there is a planned maintenance programme that is shared with other areas of the Council for review and feedback.
+Proposals are put forward for spend and delivery of services to internal stakeholders through the General Management Team and Cabinet while providing opportunities for residents to feedback on completed works allowing for improvements in service delivery. - Within Asset Management there are pilot capital investment schemes which form a central point of front facing engagement processes with customers.
+There is regular engagement with a Customer Panel, to gain input on strategic policy and strategy matters and customer inclusion on capital investment project teams.